riccardoperra/specflow/README.md

 const supabaseToken = Deno.env.get("PRIVATE_KEY_SUPABASE");
 const secret = new TextEncoder().encode(supabaseToken);
 const token = await jose.SignJWT(payload)
-  .setExpirationTime(data.payload.exp)
-  .setProtectedHeader({alg: "HS256"}) // Supabase uses a different algorithm
+  .setExpirationTime(data.payload.exp) // We'll set the same expiration time as Hanko token .setProtectedHeader({alg: "HS256"}) // Supabase uses a different algorithm .sign(secret);
-  .sign(new TextEncoder().encode(secret));
 ```

 Our payload for the JWT will contain the user's identifier from Hanko and the same expiration date.

 > [!IMPORTANT]
-> We are signing this JWT using Supabase's signing secret token, so it will be able to check its authenticity.
+> We are signing this JWT using Supabase's signing secret token, so it will be able to check the jwt authenticity.
 > This is a crucial step which obviously for security reasons cannot be done on the client side.

 Once that each supabase fetch call should include our custom token which contains the Hanko **userId**.
 Next, thanks to